KQM-git/TCL/docs/evidence/characters/electro/razor.md

 **By:** Shifu02\#7738

 **Finding:**
-Bennett’s ult cleanse can react with Razor’s ult cleanse to proc overload on yourself.
+Bennett’s ult cleanse can react with Razor’s ult cleanse to proc Overload on yourself.
 This effect does not harm you, but it deals two ticks of damage and knocks small mobs back.

 **Evidence:**